jeremyrayjewell/mini-siem-dashboard/README.md

     - Leaflet + OpenStreetMap for:
       - Geo-IP map of source IPs (markers sized or grouped by event count)
   - Periodically polls `/api/stats` to update tables and charts.

-## Customization

-- **Add or change trap services**
-  - Edit `backend/traps.py` to:
-    - Add new listeners
-    - Change ports or protocols
-    - Customize banner strings and log messages

-- **Change dashboard visuals**
-  - Edit `static/index.html` and related JS.
-  - You can:
-    - Adjust refresh interval
-    - Change chart types or colors
-    - Add/remove panels from the 2×2 analytics grid

-- **Event enrichment**
-  - Modify `backend/app.py` and `backend/traps.py` to:
-    - Add more fields (e.g., `country`, `asn`, `hostname`)
-    - Change how events are aggregated for `/api/stats`

 ## Troubleshooting